Cordyceps extract health benefit, supplement dosage, safety, side effects and benefit for immune system and medical diseases

 Effect of Cordyceps militaris extract and active constituents on metabolic parameters of obesity induced by high-fat diet in C58BL/6J mice.
 J Ethnopharmacol.
 2014 Jan 10.

 This fungus supplement does not seem to have an effect on endurance.

 Cordyceps Sinensis (CordyMax Cs-4) supplementation does not improve endurance exercise performance.

 Int J Sport Nutr Exerc Metab.
 2004; Parcell AC, , Myrer JW.
 Human Performance Research Center at Brigham Young Uninversity, Provo, UT, USA.

 It is purported that supplementation with Cordyceps Sinensis (CordyMax Cs-4) will improve oxidative capacity and endurance performance.
-The intent of this investigation was to examine the effects of CordyMax Cs-4 supplementation on VO<(2peak,) ventilatory threshold, and endurance performance in endurance-trained cyclists.
-Twenty-two male cyclists participated in 5 weeks of supplementation with CordyMax Cs-4 tablets (3 g/d).
-VO(2peak) was similar within and between placebo and treatment (CS) groups prior to and following the supplementation period.
+The intent of this investigation was to examine the effects of CordyMax Cs-4 supplementation on endurance performance in endurance-trained cyclists.
+Twenty-two male cyclists participated in 5 weeks of supplementation with CordyMax Cs-4 tablets 3 grams a day.
 Five weeks of CordyMax Cs-4 supplementation has no effect on aerobic capacity or endurance exercise performance in endurance-trained male cyclists.